 Q4.
 Can you tell me more about Python?

 If you want a taste, you can teach yourself Python as a summer or winter break project.
-It'll take some discipline, but Glenn Okun is teaching himself now, and says if he can do it, then you can, too.
+It'll take some discipline, but Professor Okun did it, and says if he can, then you can, too.

 Packages.
 There are lots of packages, but these are essential.
 NumPy does vector arithmetic, making it a good substitute for Matlab.
-SciPy does math and statistics. pandas does data analysis.
+SciPy does math and statistics.
+Pandas does data analysis.
 Matplotlib does graphics.
-All of them come pre-packaged with Anaconda and Python(x,y).

 Comments welcome on all of this.